Macrometacorp/docs/docs/_partials/_connect-to-gdn-code-block.md

 // Or use email and password to authenticate client instance
 // const client = new jsc8("https://play.paas.macrometa.io");
-// Replace values with your email and password.
+// Replace values with your email and password (use it inside an async function).
 // await client.login("nemo@nautilus.com", "xxxxxx");
 ```